Clinch River Breeder Reactor Project: Nuclear weapons proliferation

+Cancellation

 President Carter was a consistent opponent of the Clinch River project.
 In November 1977, in a statement explaining his veto of a bill to authorize funding for the continuation of the project, Carter said it would be "large and unnecessarily expensive" and "when completed, would be technically obsolete and economically unsound."
 Furthermore, he said the project would have little value for determining the commercial viability of breeder technology in the United States.

 Congress persisted in keeping the Clinch River project alive over the President's objections, and Carter repeatedly chastised Congress for its actions.
 In a speech in 1979, after the House Science and Technology Committee had voted to proceed with the project over his opposition, he said "The Clinch River breeder reactor is a technological dinosaur.
 It's a waste of more than $1-1/2 billion of taxpayers' money.
 It's an assault on our attempts to control the spread of dangerous nuclear materials.
 It marches our nuclear policy in exactly the wrong direction. ...
 This is no time to change America into a plutonium society."
 Instead of investing public resources in the breeder demonstration project, he urged attention to improving the safety of existing nuclear technology.

-Cancellation of the project
+Restart and cancellation again

 The Clinch River Breeder Reactor Project was revived after President Ronald Reagan took office in 1981.
 In spite of growing opposition from Congress and analysts inside and outside the government, ground was broken and construction began.
 The project was finally terminated when, on October 26, 1983, the U.S. Senate voted 56-40 to deny any further financing for the project.